Kyrgyzstan bans rallies, imposes curfew to end turmoil

 After an initial attempt to break up protesters in the hours after the vote, police have pulled back and refrained from intervening with the demonstrations.
 Residents of the capital began forming vigilante groups to prevent looting that accompanied previous uprisings in the country.

 Under pressure from protesters, the Central Election Commission has overturned the parliamentary vote results and protest leaders have moved quickly to form a new government.
-An emergency parliament session on Tuesday named lawmaker Sadyr Zhaparov as new prime minister, but the move was immediately contested by other protest groups, plunging the country into chaos.
+An emergency parliament session on Tuesday nominated lawmaker Sadyr Zhaparov as new prime minister, but the move was immediately contested by other protest groups, plunging the country into chaos.

+Lawmakers voted again Saturday to seal Zhaparov’s appointment, using proxy votes by those who weren’t absent in the hall to achieve the necessary quorum.

 On Friday, supporters of Zhaparov assailed pro-Atambayev demonstrators on Bishkek’s central square, hurling stones and bottles.
 A man with a pistol fired several shots at Atambayev’s car as it sped away, but the former president was unhurt.
 Two other politicians affiliated with Atambayev also had their cars shot at as they left the square, their party said.
 They weren’t injured.